-Pour the salt, baking powder, and rendered pork lard (or olive oil) into the center of the well and start mixing it with the flour.
+Pour the salt, baking powder, and rendered pork lard (or extra virgin olive oil) into the center of the well and start mixing it with the flour.

 Knead the dough for about 10 minutes until quite smooth, uniform, and soft but not sticky (if it’s still sticky, add more flour).

 Make a dough ball and cover the piadina dough with plastic wrap.
 Let it rest at least 30 minutes at room temperature (if the dough is being prepared more than 1 hour in advance, you can keep it in the fridge and, when needed, remove one hour before using it).

 Heat a large nonstick pan on medium-high heat.

 Divide the ball into about 5 pieces (about 140-150 g per ball).

 On a flat surface, use a rolling pin to roll the dough into a circle of desired thickness (ideally about ⅙ inch).

 Once the pan is hot, add a circle of dough, pricking it all over with a fork to avoid air bubbles.